infinitered/reactotron/docs/plugin-redux-saga.md

 # reactotron-redux-saga

-[Redux Saga](https://github.com/yelouafi/redux-saga) is an side effect management package for Redux.
+[Redux Saga](https://github.com/yelouafi/redux-saga) is a side effect management package for Redux.

 When you run through a saga in your app, you'll be able to see the both the saga and how the effects that it triggers along the way.